timsun28/DataSciencePort/README.md

 ### Datacamp:
 We were granted access to a full DataCamp account during this course.
 Beforehand a couple of courses and chapters were selected for us to finish.
-I was able to finish all the courses on time except for the final two, because of a prioritization for my project.
+I was able to finish all the courses on time except for the final two, because of prioritization for my project.
 ![DataCamp Courses](/images/DataCamp_courses.png)

 ##### Introduction to Python